Phimosis Treatment in Saskatchewan

 Request Information

-Simply put, phimosis is when the foreskin is too tight.
+Simply put, phimosis is when the foreskin is too tight and cannot be fully retracted.
 This condition can result in painful erections, infections, and other complications.
-We can treat phimosis by removing the foreskin.
+Risk of phimosis can be eliminated by removing the foreskin.
 This is commonly called circumcision.

-Other treatments are available and a circumcision surgery is not recommended in all cases.
-Please speak with your doctor, or with our medical team to find out more.
+A number of phimosis treatments are available and a circumcision surgery is not recommended as a prophylactic meaure, or as a first line treatment.
+Please speak with your doctor to find out more, if you think you have phimosis.

 Adult Phimosis Treatment